terje/device-data/README.md

-# device-data
+# Device Data

-Machine-readable list of metadata about mobile devices
+A machine-readable list of metadata about mobile devices.